 - All students are issued a Microsoft Teams account and school email address on joining and they should check this regularly - The chat function on MS Teams will be the main way staff communicate with students - All students have access to the SchoolBase student portal where they can access messages from staff, documents and reports - House and College Assemblies - House Handbooks - PSCHE lessons.
-This programme includes material on self-respect, relationships, drug education, life issues and the moral and religious dimensions of such subject matter - Weekly pastoral time where House Tutors deal with a pastoral programme, centrally defined, allowing sensitivity to local issues and wider moral and current issues.
-Much material introduced in the Personal Development Programme is amplified and investigated by tutors.
-Careers guidance and study skills are also discussed - The Prior Park College Welfare Statement highlights the availability of the Health and Wellbeing Centre, Lay Chaplain, School Counsellor, Deputy Head Teachers, Head, Social Services and Childline as resources for students.
+This programme includes material on self-respect, relationships, drug education, life issues and the moral and religious dimensions of such subject matter - Weekly pastoral time where House Tutors deal with a pastoral programme, centrally defined, allowing sensitivity to local issues and wider moral and current issues. - The Prior Park College Welfare Statement highlights the availability of the Health and Wellbeing Centre, Lay Chaplain, School Counsellor, Deputy Head Teachers, Head, Social Services and Childline as resources for students.
 This is published in Houses with helpful contacts and this handbook.